fact-benchmark/factbenchmark/how.md

 We wish to acknowledge the great work already done in the area of 'fake news benchmarks' - such as the <a href="https://www.cs.ucsb.edu/~william/software.html">LIAR</a> benchmark dataset,  the work done by <a href="http://fever.ai/">fever.ai</a>, <a href="https://idir-server2.uta.edu/claimbuster/">claimbuster</a>, <a href="http://www.fakenewschallenge.org">fakenewschallenge.org</a> and the many others who have been working on the problem of creating research and benchmark data sets - many of whom we are proud to have as members.

-It is our hope that, together, we can extend and build on this existing work with this real-time shared opendata benchmark.
+It is our hope that, together, we can extend and build on this existing work with this real-time shared open data benchmark.

 ### Leaderboards